JustCarmen/webtrees-simple-menu/README.md

 Bugs and feature requests
 -------------------------
 This is a simple module and provided as is.
-However, if you If you experience any bugs you can [create a new issue on GitHub][4].
+However, If you experience any bugs you can [create a new issue on GitHub][4].
 Since this is a simple module, I will be reluctant to accept feature requests.

  [1]: https://github.com/JustCarmen/webtrees-simple-menu/releases/latest
  [2]: https://webtrees.github.io/download/